G2Lab/pQuant/README.md

 ## Execution via Slurm

-PQuant_HE is optimized for batch processing using Slurm.
+pQuant is optimized for batch processing using Slurm.
 Scripts are located in the `job_submit/` folder.

 ### Running All Jobs
 Navigate to the job submission directory and execute the jobs with: